 The guidebook is also stocked by many other specialist rock climbing and outdoor retailers not listed above - eg. online-only retailers such as Cordee, The Climbers' Club, Rock & Run and Climb Europe.

 The Climbers' Club Journal 2018

-'Above Secret Waters', written by Dave Williams, will appear in the second of two Climbers' Club Journals being published towards the end of 2018.
+'Above Secret Waters', written by Dave Williams, will appear in the second of two Climbers' Club Journals which is hopefully being published towards the end of 2018.
 The article provides the context for the development of climbing in the Elan Valley in the early 1950s, as well as introducing the interesting characters who first explored these long forgotten cliffs.

 © Steep Stone™, trading as Steep Stone Climbing and Steep Stone Publishing.